Health Savings Account: Potential HSA Advantages and Disadvantages

 In order to decide whether HSA is right for you, several things have to be taken into consideration.
 If you have no health issues and want to make savings to cover future health care costs, or if you are near retirement, an HSA may be a good choice.

-Below I outlined the advantages and disadvantages of health savings account.
+Below I outlined the HSA advantages and disadvantages.

-- The decision concerning the amount set aside for medical expenses is made by you.
+- You make the decision concerning the amount set aside for medical expenses.

 - Spend your HSA money as you wish.
 Choose the health care based on quality and cost.